 In the first 2-3 days after surgery, the following complications may occur:

-Article formatting: Mila Friedan
+Article format: Mila Friedan

 Video about adenotomy

-Review of the child after adenotomy:
+Feedback from a child after adenotomy:

 Most often, children aged 3 to 7 years get sick as a result of frequent ARVI and other infectious diseases (measles, scarlet fever).